zeroflag/armageddon/README.md

  * `make.bat`
  * `forth.com`

- The `make.bat` script builds the project (by redirecting `forth.asm` to the stdin of `debug.com`), runs `forth.com` and loads `core.forth`.
-You can start `forth.com` afterwards, but by default the `core.forth` file is not loaded.
+ The `make.bat` script builds the project (by redirecting `dforth.asm` to the stdin of `debug.com`), runs `dforth.com` and loads `core.forth`.
+You can start `dforth.com` afterwards, but by default the `core.forth` file is not loaded.
- You can do that manually by running `forth.com < core.forth`.
+ You can do that manually by running `dforth.com < core.forth`.
 Unfortunately there must be a `bye` at the end of `core.forth`, so you can't play with it interactivly because the process will exit (without the `bye` the process would hang because of how stdin redirect works in DOS).
 But you can start `forth.com` alone and type in commands interactivly (this is what I did on the 2nd screenshot).

  This thing is in early phase and very incomplete, and possibly buggy.
-There is no meta-compiler yet, but I want to build one at some point.
+There is no meta-compiler yet.

  ## Known issues